Easton, Pennsylvania: Transportation

 As of 2017, there were 72.75 mi of public roads in Easton, of which 13.45 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 59.36 mi were maintained by the city.

 Interstate 78 is the most prominent highway passing through Easton.
-It briefly passes through the southeastern corner of the city on an east-west alignment, but the nearest interchange is in adjacent Williams Township.
-U.S. Route 22 is the main highway through central Easton, following the Lehigh Valley Thruway along an east-west alignment.
+It briefly passes through the southeastern corner of the city on an east–west alignment, but the nearest interchange is in adjacent Williams Township.
+U.S. Route 22 is the main highway through central Easton, following the Lehigh Valley Thruway along an east–west alignment.
 Pennsylvania Route 33 briefly crosses the far southwestern corner of Easton, but the nearest interchange is in Bethlehem Township.
-Pennsylvania Route 611 follows a north-south route along the east side of the city adjacent to the Delaware River.
+Pennsylvania Route 611 follows a north–south route along the east side of the city adjacent to the Delaware River.
 Finally, Pennsylvania Route 248 begins at the junction of PA 611 and US 22 and heads westward along surface streets.

 Major east−west roads (from north to south) in Easton include Corriere Road, Zucksville Road, Northwood Avenue, Lafayette Street, Hackett Avenue, Northampton Street, Butler Street (known as William Penn Highway west of Wilson, then as Easton Avenue nearing Bethlehem), Freemansburg Avenue, and Canal Street.
-Major north−south roads (from west to east) in Easton include Farmersville Road, Stones Crossing Road, Greenwood Avenue, 25th Street, Bushkill Drive, 13th Street, Centre Street, Sullivan Trail, Richmond Road, 3rd Street (Known as Smith Avenue south of the Lehigh River, then as Philadelphia Road farther south), Cattell Street, Riverside Drive, and Delaware Drive (PA 611).
+Major north−south roads (from west to east) in Easton include Farmersville Road, Stones Crossing Road, Greenwood Avenue, 25th Street, Bushkill Drive, 13th Street, Centre Street, Sullivan Trail, Richmond Road, 3rd Street (known as Smith Avenue south of the Lehigh River, then as Philadelphia Road farther south), Cattell Street, Riverside Drive, and Delaware Drive (PA Route 611).

 Air transport to and from Easton is available through Lehigh Valley International Airport, which is located approximately 11 mi west of the city, in Hanover Township.
 Braden Airpark, also known as Easton Airport, is a smaller airport located about three nautical miles north of Easton's central business district.

 Local bus transportation is provided by LANta, which serves Lehigh and Northampton counties.
 The Easton Intermodal Transportation Center in downtown Easton serves as a hub for LANTA buses.
 NJ Transit provides bus service from Center Square in Easton to Phillipsburg and Pohatcong in New Jersey along the 890 and 891 routes.
 Greyhound Lines provides intercity bus service to Easton, stopping at the Easton Intermodal Transportation Center.
 Trans-Bridge Lines provides regular bus service to New York City.

 Easton has no passenger rail service.
-Until 1983 NJ Transit's Raritan Valley Line terminated at Phillipsburg, across the Delaware River from Easton.
-The line now stops at High Bridge, New Jersey, roughly 20 mi to the east.
+Until 1983, NJ Transit's Raritan Valley Line terminated at Phillipsburg, across the Delaware River from Easton.
+The line now terminates at High Bridge, New Jersey, roughly 20 mi to the east.
 Under NJT's I-78 Corridor study, this service would be restored.
-The former Lehigh Valley Railroad main line, the Lehigh Line, travels through Easton and is owned by the Norfolk Southern Railway.
+The former Lehigh Valley Railroad main line, the Lehigh Line, travels through Easton, and is owned by the Norfolk Southern Railway.